sDiegoMart/coralme/README.rst

 3. **Reconstruct** a ME-model.
 4. **Troubleshoot** the ME-model to make it functional.

-For more information on coralME's inputs, arquitecture and usage, see coralME's `readthedocs`_.
+For more information on coralME's inputs, architecture and usage, see coralME's `readthedocs`_.

 Installation
 ------------